silx-kit/h5web/CONTRIBUTING.md

 the normal release process, making sure to run `pnpm version <x.y.z>` at step 3 (without the `beta` suffix).

-Once the release process has completed, you can remove the `next` tag from the obsolete beta packages by running
+Once you've completed the release process, you may remove the `next` tag from the obsolete beta packages by running
-`npm dist-tag rm @h5web/lib@<x.y.z>-beta.0 next`
+`npm dist-tag rm @h5web/lib@<x.y.z-beta.0> next`